Skip to content

 Key Features

-• Planning and task decomposition: Tools or prompts that enable the agent to break complex goals into discrete steps and track progress.
+• Planning and task decomposition: Tools or prompts that enable breaking complex goals into discrete steps and tracking progress.
 Implementations range from structured todo-list tools to file-based plan tracking.

 • Filesystem access: Read, write, edit, search, and navigate files.
-This provides persistent working memory beyond the context window and enables the agent to operate on real codebases.
+This provides persistent working memory beyond the context window.

 • Dual-mode operation: Plan mode (read-only exploration and structured planning) versus execution mode (full tool access for implementing the plan).